muhammadtalha242/csinsight_backend/README.md

 To get started with CS Insight PostgreSQL, follow these steps:

 1. Clone the repository:
      ```
      git clone https://github.com/muhammadtalha242/cs-insight-postgresql/tree/semantic-scholar
      ```
 2. Create a PostgreSQL database.
      ```
      create database "Database_Name"
      ```
-5. Create a `.env` file, please follow `.evn.example` for required values.
+3. Create a `.env` file, please follow `.evn.example` for required values.

-6. Navigate to the project directory
+4. Navigate to the project directory
      ```
      cd cs-insight-postgresql
      ```
-8. Install the necessary dependencies
+5. Install the necessary dependencies
     ```
     npm install
     ```

+### Usage

+The services are available on the following ports:

+- backend: `8080` (dev)